m4dd0c/tic_tac_toe/README.md

 ## Overview

 - This project involves developing a web application game using HTML CSS AND JAVASCRIPT.
-- the game is a Tic Tac Toe clone.
+- The project is a nonstop TicTacToe game.
 - [live](https://tictactoe-m4dd0x.netlify.app/)

 ## Installation